psaikido/hugle.uk/pages/prose/Thesium/160-rapprochement.md

 of the people with his affection and gratitude to the seasons.
 As they walked on, his appreciation of the old man's view grew and grew.
 He belonged!
 He was needed!
 He knew his place in this world and was loved!
 These things made him want to cry as he realised that he had never before considered such things.
+Had he ever known such dignity?
+Such nobility?

 He was transported again, this time to a young woman.
-His step had vigour and grace.
+Her step had vigour and grace.
 Oh, but the gentle lilting of her gait was the very fount of youth itself.
+Had he ever known such beauty?
+Had he ever been so sexy?
 Again, he could follow her thoughts.
 "He must not see me looking, not yet."
 Her glance fell on the grass at her beautiful feet as they stepped over the turf.
 After a few paces she furtively looked over at a young man.
 He was laughing with some of his friends a little way off and ahead.
 His limbs were strong and lithe, his hair long and black.
 He had an engaging laugh and his eyes were full of sparkle and mischief.
 "There is time enough to court and wed before the winter comes.
 Grandma is still strong.
+She can help me.
 The young will come the next winter."

 He was caught up in the magic of romance.
 The power of elemental forces he could feel shifting in his core.
 This was how life came into being.